Skip to content

 What is NLI?

-Given two pieces of text called premise and hypothesis, NLI is the task of determining the logical relationship between them if it was done by a human.
-The relationship is typically shown by one of three labels:
+Given two pieces of text called premise and hypothesis, NLI (AKA textual entailment) is the task of determining the directional relationship between them as it is perceived by a human reader.
+The relationship is given one of these three labels:

 • "entailment": the hypothesis is supported by the premise